A safe place to keep your will

 Read the Washington State Law: Chapter 11.12.265 RCW Filing of original will with court before death of testator.

-How to leave your Will at the Will Repository
+How to store your will in the Will Repository

-- Fill out the Will Repository Cover Sheet, and
+- Fill out the Will Repository Cover Sheet.

-- Pay the $20.00 fee to leave the will in the Clerk's Will Repository.
+- Bring will and completed coversheet to Clerk's Office, and pay the $20.00 fee to leave the will in the Clerk's Will Repository.

 The Clerk keeps track of all deposited wills.
 For your privacy, the system lists only your name and date of birth.

-No one can remove your will unless that person has a legally valid reason and the court approves.
+No one other than you can remove your will unless that person has a legally valid reason, and the court approves.